open/close all folders

 - The downloadable game Lara Croft and the Guardian of Light seems to also be this, not taking place in the continuities of the original Core Design series or the Crystal Dynamics-developed games.

-- In the The Legend of Zelda series, most major installments involve a new protagonist but there will often be a Gaiden Game to continue that one's story, usually without any appearances by Zelda, Ganon, or the Kingdom Of Hyrule:
+- In the The Legend of Zelda series, most major installments involve a new Link as protagonist, but there will often be a Gaiden Game to continue a specific Link's story, usually without any appearances by Princess Zelda, Big Bad Ganon, or the Kingdom of Hyrule:

 - The original Ninja Gaiden trilogy for the NES, along with the arcade game released alongside the first NES installment, weren't actually side-stories to anything.
 In Japan, the series was originally known as Ninja Ryūkenden (Ninja Dragon Sword Legend).
 The use of "gaiden" in the English version is an example of Gratuitous Japanese, since the developers were not sure how to localize the Japanese title ("Ninja Dragon" was considered one point, but Data East beat them to it with their beat-'em-up Bad Dudes vs. Dragon Ninja, and a literal translation was considered to be too long).
 With that cleared up, Ninja Gaiden Dragon Sword could be considered one to the Xbox series.

-- Castlevania: When Koji Igarashi took over as producer of the Castlevania games (starting with 2002's Harmony of Dissonance), he declared that the Nintendo 64 games ( Castlevania64 and Castlevania: Legacy of Darkness), and Circle of the Moon for the Game Boy Advance were side-stories to the main Castlevania storyline.
-The Game Boy game Castlevania: Legends on the other hand, is no longer part of the canon.
+- When Koji Igarashi took over as producer of the Castlevania games (starting with 2002's Castlevania: Harmony of Dissonance), he declared that the Nintendo 64 games ( Castlevania 64 and its Updated Re-release Castlevania: Legacy of Darkness), and Castlevania: Circle of the Moon for the Game Boy Advance were side-stories to the main Castlevania storyline.
+The Game Boy game Castlevania Legends on the other hand, is no longer part of the canon.

 - In Japan, Castlevania: Legacy of Darkness was titled Akumajō Dracula Mokushiroku Gaiden: Legend of Cornell, making it a Gaiden Game to the earlier N64 title, whose Japanese title was Akumajō Dracula Mokushiroku.